Frager/CA-Fluid-Simulation/README.md

 ### 2. Step

 We are almost finished now.
-Depending on which visualisation you use, you have to change one of the [Marching Cubes](https://github.com/Frager/CA-Fluid-Simulation/tree/master/Cellular%20Automaton%20on%20GPU/Assets/Resources/ComputeShader/Visualisation/Marching%20Cubes) compute shader.
+Depending on the visualisation you use, you have to change one of the [Marching Cubes](https://github.com/Frager/CA-Fluid-Simulation/tree/master/Cellular%20Automaton%20on%20GPU/Assets/Resources/ComputeShader/Visualisation/Marching%20Cubes) compute shader.
 But it doesn' matter which one, because the change is everytime the same: you have to set the NUMBER\_OF\_ELEMENTS defintion to the number of fluids you want to use.

 	#define NUMBER_OF_ELEMENTS 3